thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 The scope of the project is to create usable AI agents for games that users implement, without adding too much overhead for the user.
-This requires a deployment to a testing system, as well as deployment to the Splashkit staging platform for Thoth Tech.
+This requires a deployment to a testing system, as well as deployment to the SplashKit staging platform for Thoth Tech.

 ### 1.5 Definitions and Acronyms

-- User: a user of SplashKit that has made a game with this system.
+- User: a developer using SplashKit that has made a game with this system.
+- end-user: an individual who plays a game created with this system.
 - Wrapper: A list of functions that allow the AI to communicate with the game.
 Among other functions, it can be used to determine the current game state of a game, check what moves are available, and make moves.